ckyrkou/EmergencyNet/readme.md

 ## Code
 A minimal code for training and ACFF network is provided within the <code> folder with additional supporting code.
-  - Model definition is in model.py
+  - Model definition is in model.py.
+  - Change the definition of a network within the model.py file.
+  - Run train_ACFFNet.py to train a network.
+  - Run test_ACFFNet.py the model on a validation generator.
+You can build on this inference pipeline for your custom testing purposes.

-  - Download your dataset and put it in the <data> folder.
+Download and place your dataset and put it in the <data> folder.
 Put all images for each class in one folder.
 Training and Validation splits are handled through a keras generator.
 If you have already split the two then you need to change to write custom generators.

   ```
 ./